 What is Sports Medicine?

 Many physicians work together to help a patient regain maximum use of an injured limb or joint.
-A sports injury is typically treated by a physician, orthopaedic surgeon, rehabilitation specialist, athletic trainer and physical therapist, all of whom have specialized training in the diagnosis, treatment and prevention of sports injuries.
+A sports injury is typically treated by a physician, orthopedic surgeon, rehabilitation specialist, athletic trainer and physical therapist, all of whom have specialized training in the diagnosis, treatment, and prevention of sports injuries.

 The goal of treatment is to heal and rehabilitate injuries so patients can quickly return to their athletic activities.
 Treatment for these conditions can involve surgery, orthotics, physical therapy and rest.

 A sports injury is either acute or chronic.
 An acute injury is described as one that occurs suddenly, such as a broken bone.
 A chronic injury is one that typically occurs over time and repetitive use.
 If either type of injury occurs, proper care is needed right away.
 There is the potential that an acute injury, even a mild sprain, could progress to a chronic injury if adequate steps are not taken to rest and rehabilitate the injured area.

 What Happens if a Sports Injury is Left Untreated?

 The outlook after a sports injury can vary based on the type and severity of the condition that has occurred.
 The sooner that the injury is treated, whether with rest and ice or clinical intervention, the less likely it is to progress into a more significant problem.
 An acute injury can become a chronic injury that recurs frequently or never quite heals completely.
 To avoid this situation, contact a trusted orthopedic or sports medicine provider for a thorough examination of the injury.

 Seeking proper medical care at the first sign of a sports injury is imperative because the continued activity can lead to even more damage.

 Sports injuries are often repairable with arthroscopy, which is a minimally invasive procedure that allows doctors to diagnose and sometimes treat joint injuries and disease through small incisions in the skin.